IMT-2020-Kotlin-Developers/GoodMerchant/README.md

 # Inspiration

- Before buying a product it's a good idea to search about it on the web.
-Maybe you can find it somewhere at a lower cost or better quality.
+ Before buying a product it's a good idea to search about it on the web as you can find it somewhere at a lower cost or in a better quality.
 So our idea was to help the customer to get other options to choose or get a clear idea about the product they are buying.
+The search is made more efficient and easy as the customer can either click the product image, select it from the gallery, manually type the product name or paste the product image URL to search for the desired products.

 # Local Setup